fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/your-rabbit-died/index.md

 summary = '''
 **20XX-XX-XX to 20XX-XX-XX**

-Your Rabbit Died is a game where you need warp between diemensions to outsmart your enemies and solve puzzles.
+Your Rabbit Died is a game where you need warp between dimensions to outsmart your enemies and solve puzzles.
 Inspired by Lara Croft Go.
 Made in Unity for mobile devices.

 **Game Programmer Responsibilities**
   *  Dialogue